Introduction to Project

 As mentioned above, your exhibit consists of the exhibit itself (whose medium might vary) and a pdf of your bibliographic resources.

-Your exhibit, regardless of medium, should include certain elements: Title; Class, Section, and Year indicators; List of Contributor names.
+Your exhibit, regardless of medium, should include certain elements: Title; Class, Section, and Year indicators; List of Contributor names (including last names: you are at the University).

 As you work together, think about the information (pictures and text) you will need to convey the details you are expected to describe.
 Consider that museum exhibits are inherently VISUAL media: focus on graphics to illustrate your topic (pictures of fossils and reconstructions; maps; charts; etc.) with sufficient text to explain it.
 We encourage the use of images, charts, and other graphics, keeping in mind at all times University regulations about plagiarism, proper citations, etc. Each and every such item must be properly referenced: at minimum, we expect to see a small caption from the source on the page.
 We most DEFINITELY expect to see illustrations when you are explaining taxa or fossil sites, and to see the graphics used in the analyses.